UVM Agricultural and Environmental Testing Lab

 Which form do I use for a deer food plot?

 In most cases you would use the Field Crops (Blue) form.
-Be sure to circle #4 Conservation planting under question 17.Situation, in the Perennial Crop Information box on the back.
+Select one of the Conservation Planting crops.

 Do I have to get a sample kit from the Testing Lab, or can I use my own plastic bag?